 It is important that you take the time to find the right gym for you though.
 Ideally, it won’t be too far out of your way – if it is, you won’t go as often as you should.
 You’ll also want to find one that’s open at the times that suit your busy schedule.
 Even more ideally, it should have staff who are helpful and friendly along with patrons who are the same way.

-In fact, take a couple of gym tours before you make a decision and part with your cash.
-Most gyms offer a free trial, and that’s a great way to help you find the one that’s right for you.
+In fact, take a couple of gym tours before you make a decision and say goodbye to your cash.
+Most gyms offer a free trial, and that’s a great essential to help you find the one that’s right for you.

 What to Bring to the Gym: Gym Bag Essentials

-You’ve made a decision, chosen your gym, and are ready for your first workout.
+OK.
+You made it to the gym.
+Now what.
+What’s next on the gym essentials for beginners checklist?
 But before you head out of the door, is everything you need packed in your gym bag?
 Actually, what should be in your gym bag in the first place?

 While most gyms do provide some supplies, there are certain essentials you should always add to your gym bag.
 These include the following: